boryanam/Prudential-Kaggle/README.md

 * feature engineering (new BMI and Age interactions)
 * using learning curve to reveal bias
 * grid search to optimize parameters to minimize mlogloss

+Visual analysis of the data in ManzPlot repository.